Home Library Translate

 One caution, if you can’t construct a Gift Table that will add up to your goal, it is likely that your goal isn’t realistic.

 Also, having constructed your initial Gift Pyramid, you will need to update/revise it as additional information about your prospects becomes available.
 The Gift Table should represent the most up-to-date information/circumstances.
-What this suggests, then, is that the Gift Pyramid is an internal document – a tool that helps an organization stay focused on their fundraising goals, and appropriately allocate their resources (time, effort, personnel and finances).
+What this suggests, then, is that the Gift Pyramid is an internal document a tool that helps an organization stay focused on its fundraising goals, and appropriately allocate its resources (time, effort, personnel, and finances).

 Keeping the budgeting process in mind, you should create separate pyramids for your Major Gifts constituency and one for Special Events.